davecrow/davecrow.github.io/_posts/2014-10-30-user-testing-vs-usability-testing.md

 I often see the [terms get used interchangeably](https://twitter.com/DavidLCrow/status/528008693132980225), but there’s an important difference.

 I’m a big proponent of usability testing.
 Watching people use your product is the best way to improve.
-But it’s important to understand that the point is to make sure a user can accomplish a task.
+But it’s important to understand that the point is to make sure a user can accomplish a task, not to find out if they like the product.
+When running a usability test, I always tell people, "We're not testing you.
+We're testing the app."
+(A line I learned from [Steve Krug's work.](http://www.amazon.com/Dont-Make-Me-Think-Usability/dp/0321344758))

 I heard an analogy  that usability testing is like watching people walk through a doorway to make sure they don’t trip.
 It’s not asking people if they like the doorway.